HOMESCHOOLING HIGH SCHOOL

-Because neither the State of Iowa nor resident public school districts certify homeschool diplomas or transcripts, neither entity dictates requirements for them.
+Because neither the State of Iowa nor resident public school districts certify homeschool diplomas or transcripts, they don't mandate requirements for them either.

 Here are two sample 4-year plans for high school to assist you in this process.